networkx/nx-parallel/CONTRIBUTING.md

 ## Chunking

 In parallel computing, "chunking" refers to dividing a large task into smaller, more manageable chunks that can be processed simultaneously by multiple computing units, such as CPU cores or distributed computing nodes.
-It's like breaking down a big task into smaller pieces so that multiple workers can work on different pieces at the same time, and in case of nx-parallel this usually speeds up the overall process.
+It's like breaking down a big task into smaller pieces so that multiple workers can work on different pieces at the same time, and in the case of nx-parallel, this usually speeds up the overall process.

-The default chunking in nx-parallel is done by first determining the number available CPU cores and then allocating the nodes (or edges or any other iterator) per each chunk by dividing the total number of nodes by the total CPU cores available. (ref. [chunk.py](https://github.com/networkx/nx-parallel/blob/main/nx_parallel/utils/chunk.py)).
+The default chunking in nx-parallel is done by first determining the number of available CPU cores and then allocating the nodes (or edges or any other iterator) per chunk by dividing the total number of nodes by the total CPU cores available. (ref. [chunk.py](https://github.com/networkx/nx-parallel/blob/main/nx_parallel/utils/chunk.py)).
 This default chunking can be overridden by the user by passing a custom `get_chunks` function to the algorithm as a kwarg.
-You can also change the default chunking for an algorithm at the developer side, if necessary (ref.
+While adding a new algorithm, you can change this default chunking, if necessary (ref.
 [PR](https://github.com/networkx/nx-parallel/pull/33)).
-Also, when [this PR](https://github.com/networkx/networkx/pull/7225) will be merged in networkx, and `config` will be added to nx-parallel, then the user would be able to control the number of CPU cores they would want to use and the chunking would be done accordingly.
+Also, when [the `config` PR](https://github.com/networkx/networkx/pull/7225) is merged in networkx, and the `config` will be added to nx-parallel, then the user would be able to control the number of CPU cores they would want to use and then the chunking would be done accordingly.

 ## General guidelines on adding a new algorithm